sberrevoets/SDCAlertView/README.md

 - SDCAlertView.{h,m}
 - SDCAlertView_Private.h
+- SDCAlertViewCoordinator.{h,m}
-- SDCAlertViewViewController.{h,m}
+- SDCAlertViewController.{h,m}
 - SDCAlertViewContentView.{h,m}
 - SDCAlertViewBackgroundView.{h,m}
-- SDCAlertViewBackground.png (for older generation iPads)
-- SDCAlertViewBackground&#064;2x.png

 The project also depends on [RBBAnimation](https://github.com/robb/RBBAnimation) and [SDCAutoLayout](https://github.com/Scott90/SDCAutoLayout).
 These dependencies are handled for you if you use Cocoapods.

 Usage
 =====
 `SDCAlertView` is for use in iOS 7 only.
-It will not work properly on iOS 6.1 or below. sUsing `SDCAlertView` is simple: just import SDCAlertView.h and use it as you would `UIAlertView`.
+It will not work properly on iOS 6.1 or below.
+Using `SDCAlertView` is simple: just import SDCAlertView.h and use it as you would `UIAlertView`.
 In addition to that, `SDCAlertView` has some added functionality, including:

 - `contentView`.
 The `contentView` property can be used to add custom views to the alert.
 See SDCAlertView.h for details on how to use this.
 For sample uses, see [SDCViewController](SDCAlertView/SDCViewController.m).
 To use the `contentView` property, you need to use AutoLayout. [`SDCAutoLayout`](https://github.com/Scott90/SDCAutoLayout), automatically included with this project, is an `NSLayoutConstraint` that makes creating constraints a little easier.

 - Block syntax.
 Some delegate methods have block alternatives as settable properties that you can use for simple implementations.
 There's also a convenient `showWithDismissHandler:` method to make handling a dismissal even easier.

 - Additional delegate methods: `alertView:shouldDismissWithButtonIndex:` and `alertView:shouldDeselectButtonWithIndex:`

+- Theme support (v1.1+).
+You can style (with limitations) your alert to your liking.

 Questions
 =========